-Writing for Change
+Synoptic Unit: Speaking and Writing for Change

-Students will read An Inspector Calls, as well as a range of nonfiction texts broadly focusing on gender and class from the 1800s to the present day and analyse methods used by writers to affect change.
+Students will read An Inspector Calls, as well as a range of non-fiction texts broadly focusing on gender and class from the 1800s to the present day.
+Students will explore oracy skills and will write and perform a speech on an issue that matter to them.